Part V. Certification Criteria

 d.
 The person has not knowingly falsified or withheld information from the council.

-5. Administrative personnel must be appropriately experienced, and educated in the field for which they are hired, or receive documented, relevant training within the first year of employment.
+3. Administrative personnel must be appropriately experienced and educated in the field for which they are hired.
 Administrative personnel generally encompasses individuals who oversee areas as outlined in operational and administrative standards.
-This includes by function, but is not limited to, titles of financial aid administrator; director of admissions; director of education; business officer or manager; director of student services (including counseling and placement), and the registrar.
+This includes, by function, titles of financial aid administrator, director of admissions, director of education, director of student services (including counseling and placement), and the registrar.

 Statutory Authority